pablo-icm/emm/content/publication/suffridge-b-2018/index.md

   represent an advance in our understanding of B vitamin oceanographic distributions and point to interesting hypotheses of their influence on marine microbial ecology.
-  ,  Key Points    Multiple biochemical forms of B vitamins are present both dissolved in seawater and in particles as measured across a Mediterranean‐Atlantic transect   B vitamins cooccur in biogeographic patches driven by mesoscale oceanographic features that control both the microbial community and the distribution of total dissolved B vitamins   Model fits of microbial assemblages were significantly improved when
+  ,  Key Points    Multiple biochemical forms of B vitamins are present both dissolved in seawater and in particles as measured across a Mediterranean-Atlantic transect   B vitamins cooccur in biogeographic patches driven by mesoscale oceanographic features that control both the microbial community and the distribution of total dissolved B vitamins   Model fits of microbial assemblages were significantly improved when